Who Needs Sleep Anyway?

 However, sleep is not as simple as that.
 Many scientists believe that sleep serves a really important purpose but they haven’t found what that purpose is yet.
-Other scientists have started looking at different explanations.
+Scientists are looking at a variety of explanations.
 Maybe sleep is just a nice pastime – like playing baseball or watching television – that is useful for keeping us out of trouble but not necessarily for good health.

 With multiple ideas about why animals sleep, first scientists had to decide what counts as sleep.
 The scientists defined sleep as being still and having little to no reaction to attempts to awaken.
 The scientists looked at three different ways that animals sleep to see if it is true that some animals really don't need sleep.
 They examined:

-- An animal that didn’t sleep (bullfrogs and dolphins)
+- Animals that don't need sleep (bullfrogs and dolphins)

-- An animal that didn’t need rebound sleep after using up all their energy (bees)
+- Animals that don't need rebound sleep after using up all their energy (bees)

-- An animal that shows harmful side effects from sleep deprivation (humans)
+- Animals that show harmful side effects from sleep deprivation (humans)

 The bullfrog was chosen as an animal that doesn’t sleep because when tested for responsiveness by being shocked, it had the same reaction whether awake or resting.
 However, there were some problems with how the bullfrogs were tested.
 These problems convinced the scientists there wasn’t enough evidence that bullfrogs didn’t sleep.

-The dolphin was also considered a special case because dolphins have the ability to put only half of their brains to sleep at a time.
+The dolphin was also considered a special case because dolphins have the ability to put only half their brains to sleep at a time.
 The half-asleep brain made it difficult to measure response time and made scientists start to question their initial definition of sleep.
-Remember, part of being asleep means being still, so people were saying since dolphins still swam around it seemed that they did not fit into that category.
+Remember, part of being asleep means being still, and since dolphins still swam around it seemed that they did not fit into that category.
 However, when scientists measured dolphins’ brain waves they saw that the patterns were similar to brains that were asleep, at least in half of the brain.

 Next, scientists looked for animals that didn’t need to catch up on sleep after being awake for a long time.
 They found a few animals like bees that seemed to not need extra sleep.
 Yet, the scientists decided the experiments done were flawed because only the length of sleep was tested, not the quality of sleep.
 This was problematic because many animals regulate sleep by sleeping deeper, not longer, so they ruled out the research as proof of animals that don’t need to make up sleep.

 Here is a table from the original article that lists all the animals the scientists thought were examples of not sleeping or not using rebound sleep.
-The first column looks at if the animals sleep, the second column looks at whether the animals make up their sleep and the third column talks about why the animals were considered special cases.
+The first column looks at animals that meet the definition of sleep, the second column looks at whether the animals make up their sleep and the third column talks about why the animals were considered special cases.

 So we need sleep, but why?